Fall 2008 - Approaches to Writing Written-Answer Examinations

 In most written–answer examinations, there is an average of three minutes for every examination point.
 However, it may be helpful to adjust the time per question to leave some time for the initial reading of the entire paper and for a final review.
 Then allocate the net remaining time in proportion to the points for each question.
 It is well worth attempting every question; generally some credit will be earned, even if a question is only partially answered.
 However, when no more can be done on a question (even though some time remains for it), move on to another.

 Questions will cross subject lines.
 Prepare for this by thoroughly understanding the interrelationship of the various subjects within each course.
-Case studies will be used as the basis for questions on the Course 8 examinations.
+Case studies will be used as the basis for questions on the FSA level examinations.
 Be sure to answer the question asked by referring to the case study.
 For example, when asked for the advantages of a particular plan design to the company referenced in the case study, limit the response to that company.
 Do not list other advantages as they are extraneous to the question and will result in no additional credit.
 Further, if they conflict with the applicable advantages, no credit will be given.

 Since each question is graded separately, each of the answers must be self–contained.
 An answer must not say, for example, "Part of the answer to question 1 is found in the answer to question 3."
 Also, each answer must be started on a new sheet of paper.